Chlorophyll

 Chlorophyll is responsible for the green color of many plants and algae.

-Seen through a microscope, chlorophyll is concentrated within organisms in structures called chloroplasts - shown here grouped inside plant cells.
+In plant and algal cells, chlorophyll is concentrated in structures called chloroplasts, as shown in this micrograph of cells in a moss leaf.

 Plants are perceived as green because chlorophyll absorbs mainly the blue and red wavelengths but green light, reflected by plant structures like cell walls, is less absorbed.

 There are several types of chlorophyll, but all share the chlorin magnesium ligand which forms the right side of this diagram.

-Chlorophyll is any of several related green pigments found in cyanobacteria and in the chloroplasts of algae and plants.
+Chlorophyll is any of several related photochemical catalysts and green pigments found in cyanobacteria and in the chloroplasts of algae and plants.
 Its name is derived from the Greek words χλωρός (khloros, "pale green") and φύλλον (phyllon, "leaf").
 Chlorophyll allows plants to absorb energy from light.
-Those pigments are involved in oxygenic photosynthesis, as opposed to bacteriochlorophylls, related molecules found only in bacteria and involved in anoxygenic photosynthesis.
+Those pigments are involved in oxygenic photosynthesis, as opposed to bacteriochlorophylls, which are related molecules found only in bacteria and involved in anoxygenic photosynthesis.

-Chlorophylls absorb light most strongly in the blue portion of the electromagnetic spectrum as well as the red portion.
+Chlorophylls absorb light most strongly in the blue and red portions of the electromagnetic spectrum.
 Conversely, it is a poor absorber of green and near-green portions of the spectrum.
 Hence chlorophyll-containing tissues appear green because green light, diffusively reflected by structures like cell walls, is less absorbed.
 Two types of chlorophyll exist in the photosystems of green plants: chlorophyll a and b.